isomerpages/nyp-sirs/_success-and-articles/Articles/White Paper: I am in FRONT but are you leaving me BEHIND?.md

 **Image Attribution:** Photo by [Will H McMahan](https://unsplash.com/@whmii?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)

-**^About the Singapore Institute of Retail Studies (SIRS)**
-<br>The [Singapore Institute of Retail Studies](https://www.sirs.edu.sg/about-us) was established as the first Continuing Education & Training (CET) Institute in Singapore in 2006.
-Fondly known as SIRS by many of our learners and corporate clients who have fast-forwarded their professional and organisational growth with us, we have had well over 200,000 professionals and organisations training with us over the years.

-Our goal is to empower people and organisations to find their greatest, and hidden, potential that will enable them to thrive and succeed in today’s world of accelerated and continual change.

-As the appointed anchor training provider by SkillsFuture Singapore for the Retail industry, and programme manager of various National Programmes including the [Career Conversion Programme (CCP)](https://www.sirs.edu.sg/services/career-services/ccp-overview), [Work-Study Programme](https://www.sirs.edu.sg/services/career-services/skillsfuture-work-study-programmes), [Redeployment CCP](https://www.sirs.edu.sg/digital-programmes/redeployment-job-redesign-reskilling-pcp) and the SGUnited Skills (SGUS) Programme, SIRS’ training solutions encompass the critical key areas that are highly demanded, and needed, in both the Retail and broader industries:
-* Business Leadership & Transformation
-* Business Operations & Management
-* Communication & team Building
-* Customer Experience
-* Digital Marketing
-* E-Commerce
-* Personal Development

 <center><a href="/files/documents-2021/ETAIL2022_WHITEPAPER_FINAL_25MAY22.pdf" target="_blank" style="background-color:#06225e; border:white; color:white; padding: 10px 10px; text-align:center; display:inline-block; margin: 40px 20px; cursor:pointer;text-decoration:none;">View or Download as PDF </a></center>